All Episodes

 And then we began to make noises like we would come in and, you know, start bombing.

-And so, today, they caved in and said, okay, you can visit all of these places.
+And so today, they caved in and said, okay, you can visit all of these places.

 Again, I think, disappointing the Defense Department.

-And so now tonight, the U.S.
+And so now tonight, the U.S. is saying, thank you very much.

-is saying, thank you very much, we're glad you're going to let us in, but it's not enough.
+We're glad you're going to let us in, but it's not enough.

-So we continue to move the goalposts and I am convinced just absolutely tonight more than ever convinced that we are going to hit Iraq and we are going to find a reason to do it no matter what.
+And I am convinced, just absolutely tonight more than ever convinced that we are going to hit Iraq and we are going to find a reason to do it no matter what.

-That's the way it looks to me anyway.
+That's the way it looks to me, anyway.

-She's got a bunch of Very upsetting audio clips to play for you this evening.
+She's got a bunch of very upsetting audio clips to play for you this evening.

 By the way, I'm going to be here tomorrow night.